locationtech/geomesa/geomesa-tools/README.md

 `--table` The accumulo table name, the table will be created if not already extant.

+`--typeName` The name of the SimpleFeatureType to be used.

 `--spec` The SimpleFeatureType of the CSV or TSV file, must match the layout of columns in the CSV/TSV file

 `--datetime` The name of the field in the SFT spec above that corresponds to the the *time* column in the data being ingested.

-`--method` The method of choice to perform the ingest, currently only `naive` is supported
+`--dtformat` The Joda DateTimeFormat string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss"